SMBOTAIM/SM_AIM_BOT-TH_3BOARD_r/Variants.md

 * emissive (Optional[int]) – The emissive number you want to use.

+If you don't know which variant style you need to use, I'd recommend searching for it on https://fnserver.terax235.com/ as it tells you the exact variant style the variants are for a skin.

 If you need help, feel free to join the discord support server listed on the main README.md.